ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 where `task_config` is the `TaskConfig` structure disseminated by the Author.
-String `task_prov_salt` is defined to be the SHA-256 hash of the octet string "dap-taskprov-00".
+String `task_prov_salt` is defined to be the SHA-256 hash of the octet string "dap-taskprov".
 Function HKDF-Extract() denotes the HKDF extraction function defined in {{!RFC5869}} instantiated with SHA-256.

 ## Deriving the VDAF Verification Key {#vdaf-verify-key}